sunilabrahamindia/sunilabraham/articles/surveillance-is-like-salt-in-cooking.md

 ### Scholarly Citations

 The metaphor has been referenced by other scholars and commentators analysing Indian surveillance systems.
 In a 2021 op-ed titled ["Pegasus Is India's Watergate Moment"](/media/pegasus-indias-watergate-moment-hindu/) published in *The Hindu* on 21 July 2021, internet researcher Pranesh Prakash invoked this analogy.
-Writing in the context of the Pegasus spyware revelations, Prakash noted:
+Writing in the context of the Pegasus spyware revelations, he noted:

 > My former colleague, Sunil Abraham, often likens surveillance to salt.
 A small amount of surveillance is necessary for the health of the body politic, just as salt is for the body; in excess, both are dangerous.